Supplement for carrier pigeons and cage birds

 However, Tarsin goes far beyond the basic idea of a prebiotic effect.
 The last ten years have shown that, in breeding, it can also promote receptiveness, fertilisation and the growth of the young.
 Tarsin conditions pigeon for travel and simultaneously promotes an impressive motivation, even in poor travel conditions (headwinds).
 A memorable quotation from a carrier pigeon breeder who is well respected throughout Germany always comes to mind: “with Tarsin my pigeons can fly to Moscow and back”.

-For best results, Tarsin should be bound to the food with Frutin.
+For best results, Tarsin should be bound to the food with Frutin (=Fru-tin-fluid®).
 Tarsin and Frutin also complement one another in their effect.
 With the excellent bonding effect of Frutin, you can also mix several days’ worth of feed ahead of time.
 Tarsin should not only be limited to one meal a day, but also be included in morning and evening feeding.
-The full effect of Tarsin can unfold particularly well when used along with PT-12 lactobacilli (for 10-14 days) from the first feeding on.
-The lactobacillus germs in PT-12 remains viable on food mixed with Frutin and Tarsin for a long time, even at room temperature.
+The full effect of Tarsin can unfold particularly well when used along lactobacilli-product (for example: Ac-i-prim®) for 10-14 days from the first feeding on.
+The lactobacilli germs remains viable on food mixed with Frutin and Tarsin for a long time, even at room temperature.

 During the race preparation phase (spring), Tarsin is the ideal addition to Magnesi-a-gold, particularly due to the special properties of green-lipped mussel.